Robert L. Curry

 • Bryan Spohn (1992, Honors program)

 Abiotic edge effects on foraging behavior of woodland birds in Pennsylvania.
 Bryan went on to receive his M.S. in Biology from the University of Kentucky in 1995, and his Ph.D. in Biology, also from the University of Kentucky, in 2000.
-He is currently an instructor at Lexington Community College.
+He is now a Professor at the Florida State College at Jacksonville.